frankmilliron/play.zc.system/README.md

  - [Qkumba](https://github.com/peterferrie) for his lightning-fast [ProRWTS2](https://github.com/peterferrie/prorwts2), the original audio player that started this project, as well as one of my favorite Apple II projects, [Total Replay](https://github.com/a2-4am/4cade).

- - [Josh Bell](https://github.com/a2stuff) for help updating my WAV conversion workflow from an amazingly slow BASIC program (no joke!) to a modern perl implementation.
+ - [Josh Bell](https://github.com/a2stuff) for help updating my WAV conversion workflow from an working but ridiculous BASIC program to a modern perl implementation.
 Additional thanks for his amazing dissassembly and re-write of the [Apple II Desktop](https://www.a2desktop.com/), among other projects.